maria-sair/cleora/docs/source/running.rst

 .. _running:

-Running configuration
+Cleora configuration
 ======================

-This page details how to use the Cleora run command to define the embedding resources at runtime.
+This page shows how to configure and run Cleora.

 Synopsis
 --------